Nokocchi/zoo-builder-game/README.md

 ## Storyline, gameplay
 - Simple quest system.
 Activated by talking to an NPC.
 Pick up apple and give to NPC.
 Next quest, pick up 2 oranges and give to NPC.
-- Time system.
-Clock starts at 06:00 and ticks until 24:00 when it resets.

 ## Intro
 - **Menu**